Wambita/guesser2/README.md

 - **student/calculations/predictNextValue.go**: Predicts the next value in the sequence using linear regression.

+- **student/calculations/pearsonsCorrelation.go**: Computes the Pearson correlation coefficient.

+- **student/calculations/linearRegression.go**: Performs linear regression to find the best-fit line and its parameters.

 -  there are also unit tests that test the various functions of the program

 -  to run the tests navigate to the calulations directory and run the following command